JellyEllie/parkinson-annotator/docs/TECHNICAL_MANUAL.md

 | pytest             | 8.4.2      | Testing framework (dev only)   |
 | pytest-cov         | 7.0.0      | Test coverage (dev only)       |

-See `pyproject.toml` and `environment.yml` for the complete and up-to-date list.
+See `pyproject.toml` for the complete and up-to-date list of runtime and development dependencies, and `environment.yml` for creating the base Python environment.

 ## Installation